SoloVid/Thy/src/notes.md

 - Should `new` be a special function for interoperability with TypeScript?
     - I'd like this to be no, but I'm not sure if that significantly drops the usability of this language.
     - Primary alternative is to support a conventional `newBlah` naming scheme that maps one-to-one with TypeScript class instantiation.
+    - DECISION: No, `newBlah` will always map to `new Blah()` in TypeScript and vice versa.
+        - Defining a function called `new` in this language will produce an error in TypeScript.
+        - Defining a function called `newBlah` in TypeScript will be inaccessible in this language.
 - Should capitalized scopes be allowed?
     - TypeScript code might expose static class methods or capitalized namespaces.
     - Should this language support accessing those?
+    - DECISION: No, don't support capitalized scopes.
+If existing TypeScript has this and needs to be used, the TypeScript code can be refactored or wrappers written.

 ## Overview of Language Strategy